lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

 ```
     Net.setHeurPruning(true, 1.0);
 ```
-The avearage test error is now back to 4% and the validation score to 95%.
+The average test error is now back to 4% and the validation score to 95%.
 The network has still more than 60% weights equal to 0.